 After Don passed, Vaughan came by to pay his respects.
 Elizabeth asked him to help with her estate and the two soon became friends.

 In the years that followed, Elizabeth stayed close to home.
 She spent her time going for walks with her beloved Ginger and enjoying her favourite treat – a McDonald’s coffee.

 While she lived a quieter life in her later years, her passion for helping others remained as strong as ever.

 “She had a shed and she let a local guy store his tools and lawnmower in it,” recalls Vaughan.
 “That’s just the kind of person she was.”

 “There was really a connection with her family starting it, she really believed in her parents,” said Vaughan.
-“She knew her parents loved their time at The Vic and knew by donating it would get used in so many ways.
+“She knew her parents loved their time at Victoria Hospital and knew by donating it would get used in so many ways.
 She just really liked helping others.”

 Elizabeth passed away in May 2020.
-Her gift will help to continue the important work her parents began at The Vic Foundation and ensure her legacy of helping others carries on for generations to come.
+Her gift will help to continue the important work her parents began at Victoria Hospital Foundation and ensure her legacy of helping others carries on for generations to come.